balansse/google-meet-jabra/README.md

 - Sync device mute status with Google Meet mute button
 - Mute Google Meet from the device

-Supports devices working through Jabra Link dongle or USB; controlling devices connected directly to Bluetooth are not yet supported.
+Supports devices working through Jabra Link dongle or USB; controlling devices connected directly to Bluetooth is not yet supported.

+**IMPORTANT NOTE**: You'll need to provide HID permissions to allow the extension to work with your Jabra device.
+Please click on the extension icon while being on the Google Meet page to connect.

 Tested with |
 --- |